A US-based research firm believes intangible factors, such as corporate culture, are a far more important way of measuring a company’s market value.

 Mr Switzer says an increasing number of investors want to know what the CEO of an organisation has learned from other great leaders, what the firm’s core values are and how they are integrated throughout the organisation.

 “Corporate culture is as important to a company’s health and future as any financial indicator.
 Companies with a positive workplace culture consistently deliver superior investment returns.
 Engaged employees keep customers happy and generally deliver consistently on business objectives.
-This can translate to more innovative products, higher sales, lower costs from staff turnover and lower financial volatility.
+This can translate to more innovative products, higher sales, lower costs from staff turnover and lower financial volatility," he said.

 “When you have nearly identical businesses in the same industry there can still be big differences in business performance – due to differing corporate cultures.
 In the financial services sector, when a company culture is poor, this can lead to numerous issues which can affect the customer experience and the company’s long-term financial performance.”